haritshammam/react-calculator/README.md

 ## Specification

-This project was build using:
+This project was built using:

 1. React.js v17.0.2
 2. CSS